jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/System/Hostname.md

     This is an **Expert Parameter**!
 Only change it if you understand what it does!

 Hostname for the device.
-It gets automatically transferred to `/wlan.ini` on the SD-Card at next startup.
+It gets automatically transferred to `/wlan.ini` on the SD-Card at the next startup.